mtlong29/MySite/_posts/notes/2017-08-30-front-end-development-performance-optimization.md

 Google PageSpeed is a family of tools that can help you analyze the performance of a website.
 PageSpeed can be installed to Chrome in the form of a plugin and used via Chrome DevTools.

-You can also simply enter a website at <a class="fancyLink" href="https://developers.google.com/speed/pagespeed/insights/" target="_blank">https://developers.google.com/speed/pagespeed/insights/</a> and run an analysis.
+You can also simply enter a website at <a href="https://developers.google.com/speed/pagespeed/insights/">https://developers.google.com/speed/pagespeed/insights/</a> and run an analysis.

 ## HTTP Requests